puavo-org/puavo-os/parts/logrelay/README.md

 ## Packet format

+The packet is constructed from multiple key-value pairs separated by line breaks:

     <key>:<value | [comma separated list of values]>

 Key `type` is required for every packet.
 If it is defined as `log` Logrelay